From Bernard Lynch & Ian Venner

 This note is intended for those new and not so new to coastal swimming and simplifies some of the calculations and facts which you may well expect to see.
 Much of it is specific to Myrtleville.

 The tidal streams (coastal currents) are the most important part of the tides you need to understand as a swimmer.
 Most OW swimmers average between 2-3km/hr.
 Tidal streams near the shore in the harbour can run at between 0.5 to 1.0 km/hr – so they can make a very big difference to your swim.
 The speed of the tidal stream varies during each High Water/ Low Water (HW/LW) tidal cycle, and also varies between spring (very high/very low) and neap (not very high/not very low) tides.
-Spring tides occur a day after a full moon and recede over a period of two weeks to a neap.
+Spring tides occur a day after a full moon and recede over a period of one week to a neap.

 The spring/neap maximum flow rate can vary from 0.5 to 1.5km/hr.
 The flow rate within a 6 hour tide range will be three times as strong at its fastest (in the middle of the six hours) as in the first and last hour.
 This is explained by the Rule of Twelfths.